NateDhaliwal/natedhaliwal.github.io/blog/_drafts/My-Raspberry-Pi-as-a-VSCode-Tunnel.md

 I found [CodeSandbox](https://codesandbox.io) which was (and is) alright, the only downside being that there's usage limits, with 400 credits a month (Pico workspaces cost 5/hour, Nano 10/hour, of course with ascending specs).
 I used it for a few months, and although I never hit the limits, I wanted to be *free*.
 To code anywhere.
 From any device.

-Again, Github Codespaces couldn't work out, as I kept hitting limits I never knew where there.
+Again, Github Codespaces couldn't work out, as I kept hitting limits I never knew were there.
 So I embarked on a mission to find the perfect solution.

 ## Criteria for IDE
 The criteria for the IDE was as follows: